 The benefits of a business visa

-Depending on the nature of the sponsoring member's employment and labour contract and his position as an employee or employer,
+Family members are granted visas for one, two, or three years depending on the sponsoring member's employment and labor contract and his position as an employee or employer.

 The following documents are required to sponsor a wife and children: